Qizbech Tughuzhuqo: Fame

 "Shapsugs are considered the fiercest and most dangerous inhabitants of the coasts of the Black Sea...
 The Shapsugs were able, thanks to courage and fortitude, to defend themselves and their land, which was proven by inflicting great losses on us, in all cases our forces had to fight them.
-Among them were strong leaders on the For example, Sherelh'yqo Kizbech Tughuzhuqo".
+Among them were strong leaders on the For example, Sheretluqo Qizbech Tughuzhuqo".